How to crawl large websites

 Once the Sample Audit has finished running, we can use the data collected to make inferences about how a full Audit would work on the site.

-This means that if we included Page Resources in our main Audit we would roughly double the amount of URLs we need to crawl, so 300,000 suddenly turns into 600,000.
+This means that if we included Page Resources in our main Audit, we would roughly double the number of URLs we need to crawl, so 300,000 suddenly turns into 600,000.

 Another element worth considering is how many indexable pages our sample crawl turned up, which we can get from the Indexability report: